damianhakert/damianhakert.github.io/source/posts/2016-08-04-continuous-deployment-with-gitlab.html.md

 **Continuous Delivery** is a software development practice in which **continuous integration**, **automated testing**, and **automated deployment** capabilities allow software to be developed and [deployed rapidly], reliably and repeatedly with minimal manual overhead.
-Still, the deployment is defined strategically and pushed manually to production stage.
+Still, the deployment is defined strategically and pushed manually to the production stage.

-**Continuous Deployment** is a software development practice in which every code change goes through the entire pipeline and is put **into production**, **automatically**, resulting in many production deployments every day.
+**Continuous Deployment** is a software development practice in which every code change goes through the entire pipeline and is put **into production automatically**, resulting in many production deployments every day.

 **Source:** <http://electric-cloud.com/wiki/display/releasemanagement/Continuous+Deployment>